moniburnejko/moniburnejko/README.md

 ## 🌸 hi there!
-i’m monia - a data analyst exploring where data meets storytelling. i find structure, logic, and meaning in raw information, turning it into something clear and useful.
+i’m monia - a data analyst exploring where data meets storytelling.
+<br>i find structure, logic, and meaning in raw information, turning it into something clear and useful.

 currently transitioning from **hospitality to data analytics and ai**.